universal-meaning-map/mind-map/README.md

-# Interplanetary Mind Map
+# Mind Map
 _[Live version](http://interplanetarymindmap.github.io/mind-map)_

 _[Usage instructions](https://github.com/interplanetarymindmap/mind-map/blob/master/instructions.md)_

 ## Context
 We're in a personal contest to understand and try to change how do we organize our own information, and how it relates to everything else.
-The full explanation of why and how is something we're working on.
+The full explanation of why and how is something we're still [working on](https://github.com/interplanetarymindmap/docs).

 Since the scope of the project is immense, we're going to tackle small projects to get insight, while creating new tools to allow new ways to relate to information.

-The limitations around organizing information in a way that is meaningful for the individual has been one of the driving frustrations that have triggered us to dig deep into these issues.
+The limitations around organizing information in a way that is meaningful for the individual(understand "mind") has been one of the driving frustrations that have triggered us to dig deep into these issues.
 At the same time, we believe that defining how information is organized and structured is a necessary building block before exploring more advanced systems.

 ## Documentation
 This is the first "project" we try to tackle.
 While creating a tool is the main goal, is likely that we will also be exploring working frameworks and different documentation praxis.

 Documentation is important to us because we are looking to solve transversal problems in the best way possible, so if the logic behind is not good enough, we want to know.
 And if you're reading this, probably you can help.
 We invite you to open an issue so we can discuss any question further :)

-## Mindmap
+## Mind map
 We like the idea of "mind map", a tool that allows organizing information in the way that your brain works and not in a simplified way restricted by a user interface or a data structure.

 [The Wikipedia entry](https://en.wikipedia.org/wiki/Mind_map) says that mindmaps are hierarchical and around a single concept.
 We're not making a reference to this exact concept, although it shares a lot of points in common.